Make your brand a standout –

-It starts with knowing you DO bring your own unique self to the job.
+You’ve got to bring your own unique self to the table.

 Doesn’t that sound like a fab way to run a business?

 This is where your BRANDING comes in.
 It’s the catalyst.
-It’s what gets you noticed in the first place.
 And your branding encompasses how you present yourself at every turn.